michaelford85/mac-dev-playbook/full-mac-setup-mford.md

   - Follow Apple's guide (TODO)

 ## Todo list for post provision automation
-- Add SSH keys to ~/.ssh and change permissions to 0600
+- Add SSH keys from `/Dropbox/My Documents/SSH Keys` to `~/.ssh` and change permissions to 0600
 - Apps to Configure
   - Alcove